yovitsa/portfolio/README.md

-After connecting to my EC2 isnance, I have transffered my files to my EC2 by using  the command below:
+After connecting to my EC2 instance, I have transferred my files to my EC2 by using  the command below: